April 21, 2020

 The Utah motor vehicle exemption helps determine whether you can keep your car, truck, van, or other vehicle if you file for Chapter 7 bankruptcy.
 Here you’ll find information about the Utah car exemption: how much it is, what types of vehicles it covers, how it works for married couples, how to find the applicable statute, and more.

-(For more information about exemptions, including how they work and which ones you can use, see our Bankruptcy Exemptions area.
-For information specific to the motor vehicle exemption, see our Motor Vehicle Exemption in Bankruptcy area.)
+For more information about Utah's exemptions, including how they work and which ones you can use, see our article on Utah bankruptcy exemptions.

 Utah’s motor vehicle exemption plays a large role in determining whether or not the bankruptcy trustee can take your vehicle to repay your unsecured creditors.
 If the equity in your car is less than Utah’s car exemption, then the trustee cannot sell it.
 If the equity in your car is significantly more than the applicable exemption amount, the trustee is likely to sell your car to repay your unsecured creditors.
 For details, see The Motor Vehicle Exemption: Can You Keep Your Car in Chapter 7 Bankruptcy?